omnivore-app/omnivore/packages/discover/README.md

 ## What is this?

-One of my biggest problems is actually discoverability of articles.
+One of my bi ggest problems is actually discoverability of articles.
 I have my five sites, and my link aggregators like Reddit.
 This is a bubble, and I miss a lot this way.

 So I wanted to see if I could create something that would enable discoverability from Omnivore.